-From another nearby store of the same chain in the region, called "mother store", which transfers inventories to other smaller stores, because it has surpluses or greater infrastructure.
+Another nearby store of the same chain in the region, called "mother store", transfers inventories to other smaller stores, because it has surpluses or greater infrastructure.

 The distribution centers are warehouses or collection centers that distribute the goods to the stores, whose purpose is to improve the internal processes of the supply chain, through the distribution with quality - that the product arrives at each store without shortages or surpluses - and productivity - to meet the objectives of moving boxes or pallets in a given time.
 Distribution centers have increased operational efficiency in storage, distribution, inventory management, and logistics.